Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

 20. Elgin Baylor

 Elgin Baylor is another household name whose actual career accomplishments seem to be swept under the rug.
-The Laker great did so much to grow the organization from its final years in Minnesota to their early years in Los Angeles.
-The No. 1 overall pick (1958) went on to be an 11x All-Star, leading the Lake Show to eight NBA Finals appearances.
+The Lakers great did so much to grow the organization from its final years in Minnesota to their early years in Los Angeles.
+The No. 1 overall pick (1958) went on to be an 11-time All-Star, leading the Lake Show to eight NBA Finals appearances.

 On April 6, 2018, a long overdue statue of the HOFer was unveiled outside Staples Center.